LMFonville/eyetracking-analysis/README.md

 ## Report examples

-These are examples from my data with problematic features to showcase how the pipeline deals with both valid and invalid data.
+These are examples from my data that have problematic features to showcase how the pipeline deals with both valid and invalid data.

 Use CTRL-click to open in a new tab!